ckfChao/web-crawler-hw/README.md

   ```
   - ```--start-date``` and ```--end-date``` will be in the format of ```[Year]-[month]-[day]```.
 For instance, ```2019-12-09```.
   - ```--output``` is the csv filename to save.
 For instance, ```output.csv```.
+# Intro
+  The program is a web crawler.
+It will fetch titles, dates and relative urls from tables in [https://www.csie.ntu.edu.tw/news/news.php?class=101](https://www.csie.ntu.edu.tw/news/news.php?class=101).
+  After that, It will fetch the contents from the relative urls.
+Finally, It will write the dates, titles and contents to the output file.